Graceful shutdown and zero downtime deployments in Kubernetes

 You know already how Kubernetes creates the Pod and propagates the endpoint.

-The Ingress controller is subscribing to changes to the endpoints.
+The Ingress controller subscribes to endpoint changes.
 Since there's an incoming change, it retrieves the new list of endpoints.

 The Ingress controller routes the traffic to the new Pod.